-Belarus has a two tier taxation system; that is, there are state taxes and duties paid throughout Belarus and local taxes and duties subject to payment in the respective regions.
-The main Belarusian taxes and duties are profit tax; value added tax; personal income tax; social security contributions;
+Belarus has a two tier taxation system; that is, state taxes and duties are paid throughout Belarus with local taxes and duties subject to payment in the regions.
+The main Belarusian taxes and duties are profit tax; value added tax; personal income tax; social security contributions; excise tax; immovable property tax; land tax; tax on extraction of natural resources, and environmental tax.
+Moreover, Belarusian law provides for a number of special tax regimes, in particular unified tax for